Marc D. McKee, Ph.D.

 marc.mckee [at] mcgill.ca

-Dr. Marc D. McKee is a full professor at McGill University in Montreal with a joint appointment in the Faculties of Dentistry and Medicine.
+Dr. McKee is a full professor with a joint appointment in the Faculty of Dental Medicine and Oral Health Sciences, and Faculty of Medicine and Health Sciences.
 He received his B.Sc. and Ph.D. degrees from McGill University in cell biology, and completed a postdoctoral fellowship in the Department of Orthopedic Surgery at Harvard University and The Children's Hospital in Boston.
 He then held academic appointments at the Forsyth Institute in Boston (1989), and at the University of Montreal (1990), after which he moved to McGill University in 1998.

 Dr. McKee’s research focuses on molecular determinants of biomineralization in bones and teeth, and in pathologic calcification as found in kidney stones and vascular calcification.